mosem/coupling-denoising-sr/README.md

 This resamples the data in multi-threaded fashion.

+To comply with existing code, place the datasets in `data/valentini` where `data` is a sibling directory to your root script folder (e.g. `coupling-denoising-sr`).
+Otherwise, change the `data_root_dir` parameter in ` coupling-denoising-sr/data/prep_egs_files.sh` to point to the relevant directory.

 ### Create egs Files

 Our code requires files that list the names of audio files.